Glutathionylspermidine amidase

+Glutathionylspermidine amidase is an enzyme characterised from Escherichia coli that catalyzes the hydrolysis of glutathionylspermidine to glutathione and spermidine:

+The enzyme is bifunctional and in the reverse direction is equivalent to glutathionylspermidine synthase but requires adenosine triphosphate in that case.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is gamma-L-glutamyl-L-cysteinyl-glycine:spermidine amidase.
 This enzyme is also called glutathionylspermidine amidohydrolase (spermidine-forming).
-This enzyme participates in glutathione metabolism.